 - fundal height (the top of the uterus) will be measured to help determine gestational growth.

 - fetal heart tones will be checked (usually heard between 9-12 weeks gestation)

 - You should start feeling fetal movement around 20-23 weeks gestation.
 It is most commonly described as a "flutter" low in the abdomen.

 Most fetal growth occurs during the last three months.
-During this time decisions will be made regarding breast/bottle feeding, choosing a pediatrician or family practice physician, circumcision and attendance at childbirth classes.
+During this time the benefits of breast feeding will be discussed, choosing a pediatrician or family practice physician, circumcision and attendance at childbirth classes.